-From 6th July, shielding will be eased with people who have been self-isolating allowed to meet up outdoors in groups of up to six, as well as form support bubbles with other households.
-From 1st August, the UK is intending for shielding to be done away with completely.
+From 6th July, shielding was eased with people who have been self-isolating allowed to meet up outdoors in groups of up to six, as well as form support bubbles with other households.
+From 1st August, the UK put a stop to shielding.

 Complications and deaths are more common in the elderly, even those without pre-existing conditions.'
 So for now some people over 70 are still choosing to exercise at home and have their shopping delivered to them.
 If you're struggling to do this, do read our advice on how to register as a vulnerable shopper and how to get those coveted delivery slots.

 The government advice is that - in England - up to six people are able to visit in a public or private outdoor or indoor space, unless you live in a 'high' or 'very high' alert level area where mixing households indoors is not allowed.